 Having acquired over a decade of experience in this (making plenty of my own mistakes along the way), I’d like to humbly offer some tips on the matter.
 These cover executive presentations, security board meetings, budget committee meetings and even one-on-one conversations with executives.

 There’s a celebrated quote attributed to Albert Einstein that goes “If you can’t explain something simply, you don’t understand it well enough”.
 Most executives and stakeholders are probably familiar with this idea, and you would be wise to familiarize yourself with it too.
-It’s OK, or even necessary, to elaborate on a subject, especially if you’re asked to do so.
-But don’t forget to start with a simple explanation before you plunge into the deep-end of things.
+It’s OK, or even necessary, to elaborate on a subject at times, especially if you’re asked to do so.
+But don’t forget to start with a simple explanation before throwing your audience into the deep-end.

 To simplify something is not to dumb it down.

-It’s very common among security professionals to make fun of naive clients and executives who are so ignorant about their own safety and security.
+It’s very common among security professionals to make fun of naive clients and executives who are ignorant about matters pertaining to their own safety and security.
 But try not to let this mostly harmless tendency infect the way you explain security to them.
-Remember, the executives and decision makers you are talking to did not get where they are by being dumb, and they’re not going to appreciate you treating them as such.
+Remember, the executives and decision makers you are talking to didn’t get to the positions they’re in by being dumb, and they’re not going to appreciate you treating them as such.
 Security just isn’t their field of expertise, it’s yours.

 This one comes up a lot.
 You’ve put together a great security presentation; detailing threat matrixes, risk mitigation strategies, hostile planning disruptions, attack contingencies, and, oops… You’ve lost your non-security audience about thirty seconds into it.

 Always be mindful of your audience’s level of understanding and/or caring in regards to security issues, and adapt the way you explain things to suit them.
 It’s like the old basketball idea, where the responsibility for the pass falls on the player who throws the ball, not on the one who fails to catch it.